-Food safety and nutrition – let’s all make the healthy decision!
+Workplace wellness and nutrition – let’s all make the healthy decision!

 General Food Safety

+Food Safety affects every Canadian and we all have a responsibility to ensure we do our part to prevent food borne illnesses from spreading in our communities.
 What is “food safety”?
 Food Safety refers to handling, preparing and storing food in a way to best reduce the risk individuals becoming sick from food borne illnesses.
 Follow four rules of safety

 Clean — Wash hands and surfaces often.